-The summer Freeride possibilities on the trails in SalzburgerLand seem almost limitless and there’s no chance for any biker to complain about not enough opportunities.
-Regardless of whether beginner or professional, Soulrider or Downhill Crack – here everyone will find exactly the offer that seems made just for them.
-To avoid that you can no longer see the wood for the trees and to shed light on the trails, we have compiled the following overview for bikers.
-The classification of the trails in in difficulty levels (hard, medium and easy), as well as the German Single Trail Scale (S1-S5) should also help you to make your right choice.
-Have fun browsing, biking and always come back! (see info box)
+To avoid that you can no longer see the wood for the trees and to shed light on the trails, we have compiled the following overview for bikers with all the new trails also included.
+The classification of the trails in in difficulty levels (hard, medium and easy), as well as the German Single Trail Scale (S1-S5) should also help you to make the right choice.
+Have fun browsing, biking and always come back! (see info box below)

 Around the Reiterkogelbahn